-That’s exactly what Abilify is doing.
+Sadly, that’s exactly what Abilify is doing.

-The Side Effects of Abilify
+The Other Side Effects of Abilify

-The FDA issued a safety warning and announced the following in May of 2016:
+As more studies and research on the dangers of Abilify and compulsive gambling, among other side effects, professionals and The FDA issued a safety warning and announced the following in May of 2016:

 Thomas J. Moore, a senior scientist at the Institute for Safe Medication Practices, has studied over 1,580 cases during the last decade that have included several impulsive behaviors.
 He explained some of his findings to The Daily Beast last November.

 “The drug triggers a pathological urge to gamble constantly,” he said.

 Gary Wilson is a Minneapolis-based attorney with Abilify clients nationwide, and he pointed out in an AOL article about the drug that Europe issued compulsive behavior warnings about Abilify in 2012, four years before American patients knew about it.

 “If it ruins your life, that’s a pretty bad side effect,” he said.

 Lawsuits covering Abilify have found that the makers of the drug failed to offer adequate warning of the side effects, resulting in dangerous gambling behaviors and other life-altering outcomes for thousands of people.
 As a result, the manufacturers have faced countless charges over the years for all the damage it has caused—one year, it paid $515 million to settle federal charges pertaining to off-label uses.